 SCF requires a high quality, long-term Business and Improvement Plan setting out its strategic priorities and financial strategy.
 The previous year's plan was only approved on an interim basis and the re-submitted plan was subject to a review by Mutual Ventures with Cabinet agreeing not to approve it in February 2023 and to require an updated version to be submitted in July 2023.
-SCF has a new executive leadership team who have worked with the Company board and in collaboration with corporate colleagues to put together a Business and Improvement Plan to support SCF to deliver high quality and cost-effective services.
+Further work was required on the financial strategy resulting in this being delayed until September 2023.
+SCF has a new executive leadership team, new Chair and non-executive director on the Board and the Council has new DLUHC commissioners.
+There has therefore been enhanced scrutiny of the to support SCF to deliver high quality and cost-effective services.
 This plan requests further significant financial support for the financial year 2023/24 over and above what was agreed by Cabinet in February 2023.
-In addition, whilst the plan sets out savings, these are likely to contain demand pressure, as opposed to deliver savings in accordance with what was assumed in the Council's MTFS.
-Unfortunately this puts pressure on other Council services and could lead to savings needing to be made to services that provide support to children and families as part of a wider early help system, which in turn puts further pressure on statutory and discretionary children's social care services.
+In approving this additional amount for SCF it needs to be recognised that this places an additional burden on the council to manage the rest of it's resources within it's means.
+Although this is proposed to be funded from contingency budgets, that reduces the ability to deal with any other in-year pressures identified.